 In addition the construction system allows for the (we are assured) easy replacement of seat shell/base should that be required.

-The bucket seat ain’t new, at Milan one can/could find numerous examples dating back to the 1950s and 60s, to a time when evolving technology and materials made such forms possible; with Cup Konstantin Grcic is in effect continuing this tradition, and in doing so has realised a very nice contemporary interpretation of the genre, one for which we can see numerous places of application, but for all a very nice piece of observational design and a confirmation that “designer” isn’t a profession but a way of thinking and of being aware of and taking an interest in that which surrounds you.
+The bucket chair ain’t new, at Milan one can/could find numerous examples dating back to the 1950s and 60s, to a time when evolving technology and materials made such forms possible; with Cup Konstantin Grcic is in effect continuing this tradition, and in doing so has realised a very nice contemporary interpretation of the genre, one for which we can see numerous places of application, but for all a very nice piece of observational design and a confirmation that “designer” isn’t a profession but a way of thinking and of being aware of and taking an interest in that which surrounds you.

 Over the years we’ve come across innumerable interestingly and bafflingly named pieces of furniture; Fugu by Jasper Morrison for Japanese manufacturer Maruni is however the first we’ve met named after a toxic pufferfish.